 Make it Easy to Participate

-We used Poll Everywhere to give people a simple, no-pressure way to participate during the day through text messages.
+We used Poll Everywhere to give people a simple, no-pressure way to participate through text messages.
 The tool gave attendees time to think about what they wanted to say.
 It also didn’t put anyone on the spot to stand up and speak to the audience.

 Attendees were truly engaged in presentations and talks throughout the day.
 They weren’t glued to their laptops and focused on work, they were entirely present for the conference.